isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 However, IRT estimates how much measurement precision (information) or imprecision (standard error of measurement) each item, and the test as a whole, have at different construct levels.
 Thus, IRT conceptualizes reliability in such a way that precision/reliability can differ at different construct levels, unlike in classical test theory.

-# Chapter 10: Prediction
+# Chapter 10 Abstract "Prediction":

 Human behavior is challenging to predict.
 People commonly make cognitive pseudo-prediction errors, such as the confusion of inverse probabilities.
 People also tend to ignore base rates when making predictions.
 When the base rate of a behavior is very low or very high, you can be highly accurate in predicting the behavior by predicting from the base rate.
-Thus, you cannot judge how accurate your prediction is until you know how you accurate your predictions would be by random chance.
+Thus, you cannot judge how accurate your prediction is until you know how accurate your predictions would be by random chance.
 Moreover, maximizing percent accuracy may not be the ultimate goal because different errors have different costs.
 Though there are many types of accuracy, there are two broad types: discrimination and calibration—and they are orthogonal.
 Discrimination accuracy is frequently evaluated with the area under the receiver operating characteristic curve, or with sensitivity and specificity, standardized regression coefficients.